Keeping pools open in remote communities

 Volunteer

-This is an enriching life experience, an opportunity to contribute to building healthier remote communities, learn about culture, discover majestic Northern Territory landscapes and expand your worldview.
+This is an enriching life experience, an opportunity to contribute to healthier remote communities, learn about culture, discover majestic Northern Territory landscapes and expand your worldview.

 Find out more

-Donations and fundraising
+Donations

 Help the Remote Pools Project deliver additional, co-designed health promotion programs and activities.